MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/tree-view.md

 End Sub

 Private Sub SelectAllButton_Click(sender As Object, e As RoutedEventArgs)
-    If DessertTree.SelectionMode = TreeViewSelectionMode.Multiple Then
+    If DessertTree.SelectionMode = muxc.TreeViewSelectionMode.Multiple Then
         DessertTree.SelectAll()
     End If
 End Sub